 Do you have EU residents on your email list?
 Do you capture browsing data on website visitors from Europe?
 Do you ship products to Europe?

-If you answered yes to any of those questions, do you have a GDPR plan for 25 May?
+If you answered yes to any of those questions, did you implement your GDPR plan in May 2018?

-If you do, give yourself a high five and have a celebratory cup of tea.
+If you did, give yourself a high five and have a celebratory cup of tea.

-If you don’t, and you market to people in Europe, read on.
+If you didn’t, and you market to people in Europe, read on.
 You need to know this.

 What is GDPR?